DFHack/dfhack/docs/Lua API.rst

 release keyboard focus, but first it will restore the text that was displayed before the ``EditField`` gained focus and then call the ``on_change`` callback.

+The ``EditField`` cursor can be moved to where you want to insert/remove text.
+The following cursor movement keys are recognized:

+- Left/Right arrow: move the cursor one character to the left or right.
+- Ctrl-Left/Right arrow: move the cursor one word to the left or right.
+- Alt-Left/Right arrow: move the cursor to the beginning/end of the text.

 Label class
 -----------